glacials/twos.dev/src/cold/apple.md

 basic needs, but that’s it.
 It can store a username, a password, a 2FA code, and a domain name for each entry.

-It cannot store two domains for one entry, e.g. gmail.com and google.com.
+It cannot store two domains for one entry, e.g. `gmail.com` and `google.com`.
 It cannot store arbitrary notes on an entry, e.g. the PIN that T-Mobile customer service agents ask for.
-It cannot name an entry, e.g. Washington Corporations and Charities System instead of ccfs.sos.wa.gov.
+It cannot name an entry, e.g. Washington Corporations and Charities System instead of `ccfs.sos.wa.gov`.
 It cannot store non-login entries like documents, ID numbers, or insurance information.

 Using the 2FA field involves manual effort.
 Scanning rarely works, so I enter